Hi, I'm Lila.

 I am a writer.

 I'm an open book and a blank page.
-I've been a journal keeper for thirty years, a newspaper columnist for two and have always loved playing with words.
+I've been a journal keeper for thirty-five years, a newspaper columnist for two and have always loved playing with words.

 I am a dancer.